 - When you arrive at the security search area, you will be asked to produce your boarding card – this can be an e-boarding card on your airline’s app or a paper boarding card.
 Our search area has self-service "e-gates" as well as a dedicated family lane.

 - At the loading station you will be asked to remove everything from your pockets; your belt; if you are wearing a fleece, jacket, thick sweater or coat you will be asked to remove these too and place them in a tray.
 You may also be asked to remove footwear.
 All boots will be removed.
-All of these items should be placed in a tray, together with your correctly packed liquids and any large electrical items which includes laptops, tablet devices and e-reading devices.
+All of these items should be placed in a tray, together with your correctly packed liquids and any large electrical items which includes laptops, tablets/e-readers and personal appliances.

 - Some items are forbidden in cabin baggage – A full list is available on our ‘Cabin Baggage Restrictions’ page.
 Please note that some things that are allowed in hold baggage are not permitted in your carry-on bags.
-If you are travelling with a baby buggy it will need to be folded and screened through the x-ray machine.
-Musical instruments are also subject to screening.
+If you are travelling with a baby buggy it will need to be left open and wheeled to the bypass gate at the side of the walk-through metal detector for a manual security check.

 - Customers will be asked to pass through a walk-through metal detector or the security scanner.
 If you have a pacemaker/ICD – please let us know before going through any scanning equipment.

 - As a result of these checks you may be subject to other searches which will be performed by a member of the team, either by hand, handheld metal detector or explosive trace detection equipment.
+The search may involve a close inspection of your clothing, which includes inside the waistband.
 Once this is complete you will be able to collect your luggage.
+The search equally applies to those who need special assistance and families travelling with children: please let us know how we can makes things easier for you.

 - All items of luggage are screened by x-ray, however we do carry out random checks which may include hand searching, explosive trace detection swabbing and testing of certain liquids, gels or pastes.
 These processes are carried out in accordance with EU and UK legislation.